projectara/greybus-spec/source/hardware_model.rst

-The SVC shall set the RELEASE sub-state of any Interface States associated with a :ref:`forcibly removed <hardware-model-detect>` Module to RELEASE_OFF after an implementation-defined delay.
+The SVC shall set the RELEASE sub-state of any Interface States associated with a :ref:`forcibly removed <hardware-model-detect>` Module to RELEASE_DEASSERTED after an implementation-defined delay.

 INTF_TYPE
 """""""""